mathildegirardot/mathildegirardot/README.md

 I am passionated by physical oceanography and I am currently studying mechanics and modelisation.

-You can reach me at this email address : mathilde.girardot@yahoo.fr
+You can reach me at this email address : mathilde.girardot@gu.se.

 <!---